Prince Arthur, Duke of Connaught and Strathearn: Governor General of Canada

 It was announced on 6 March 1911 that King George V had, by commission under the royal sign-manual, approved the recommendation of his British prime minister, H.H.
 Asquith, to appoint Arthur as Governor General of Canada, the representative of the monarch.
 His brother-in-law, John Campbell, 9th Duke of Argyll, had previously served as the country's governor general, but when Arthur was sworn in on 13 October 1911 in the salon rouge of the parliament buildings of Quebec, he became the first Governor General who was a member of the British royal family.

-The Duke of Connaught with the Duchess, his daughter, and his staff in 1913.
+The Duke with his wife, daughter, and staff in 1913.
 He served as the Governor General of Canada from 1911 to 1916.

 To Canada, Arthur brought with him his wife and his younger daughter, the latter of whom would become an extremely popular figure with Canadians.
 The Governor General and his viceregal family travelled throughout the country, performing such constitutional and ceremonial tasks as opening parliament in 1911 (for which Arthur wore his field marshal's uniform and the Duchess of Connaught wore the gown she had worn at the King's coronation earlier that year) and, in 1917, laying at the newly rebuilt Centre Block on Parliament Hill the same cornerstone his older brother, the late King Edward VII, had set on 1 September 1860, when the original building was under construction.
 The family crossed the country a number of times and the Governor General made another trip to the United States in 1912, when he met with President William Howard Taft.

 When in Ottawa, Connaught maintained a routine of four days each week at his office on Parliament Hill and held small, private receptions for members of all political parties and dignitaries.
 The Duke learned to ice skate and hosted skating parties at his official residence— Rideau Hall— to which the Connaughts made many physical improvements during Arthur's term as governor general.
 The royal family also took to camping and other outdoor sports, such as hunting and fishing.